Heritage railway: Tramways

 Other seasonal or weekends-only heritage streetcar lines operate in Yakima, Washington (Yakima Electric Railway Museum); Fort Collins, Colorado; and Fort Smith, Arkansas.
 The Fort Collins and Fort Smith lines are both operated by an original (as opposed to replica) Birney-type streetcar, and in both cases the individual car in use is listed on the National Register of Historic Places.
 In Philadelphia, the Penn's Landing Trolley operated seasonal and weekend service as a volunteer operation with former P&W equipment between September 1982 and December 17, 1995, on the Philadelphia Belt Line track on Columbus Boulevard in the historic Penn's Landing district.

 Over 50 years later, the revival of extended streetcar operations in New Orleans is credited by many to the worldwide fame gained by its streetcars built by the Perley A. Thomas Car Works in 1922–23.
 These cars were operating on the system's Desire route made famous by Tennessee Williams' A Streetcar Named Desire.
-Some Perley Thomas cars were maintained in continuous service on the St. Charles Avenue Streetcar line until Hurricane Katrina caused major damage to the right-of-way in 2005.
-The historic streetcars suffered only minor damage and several have been transferred to serve on the recently rebuilt Canal Street line while the St. Charles line is being repaired.
-New Orleans' St. Charles streetcar line is a National Historic Landmark.
+Some Perley Thomas cars were maintained in continuous service on the St. Charles Streetcar Line until Hurricane Katrina caused major damage to the right-of-way in 2005.
+The historic streetcars suffered only minor damage and several were transferred to serve on the, then recently rebuilt, Canal Street line while the St. Charles line was being repaired.
+By June 22, 2008, service was restored to the entire length of the St. Charles Streetcar line.
+The New Orleans' St. Charles streetcar line is a National Historic Landmark.
 Pre-Katrina, New Orleans had plans to reconstruct the Desire line along its original route down St. Claude Avenue.
+Instead, the Loyola-UPT line was extended by building a spur down North Rampart Street to Elysian Fields Avenue.

 In San Francisco, parts of the cable car and Muni streetcar system (specifically the above-mentioned F Market & Wharves line) are heritage lines, although they are also functioning parts of the city's transit system.
 The cable cars are a National Historic Landmark and are rare examples of vehicles with this distinction.
 Located east of San Francisco is one of several museums in the U.S. that restore and operate vintage streetcars and interurbans, the Western Railway Museum.